 Amb.
 Michael A. Battle, DMin, executive vice president & provost

-King Records: The Lost History of Rock & Roll is funded and developed by the Community Building Institute and ArtsWave and part of Cincinnati’s citywide King Records Month celebration.
-The exhibit is the first installment of a three-part series that will explore King Records’ thirty years as a record company.
-The Religious Campaign Against Torture’s (NRCAT) Solitary Confinement Cell Experience, presented in partnership with the Islamic Center of Greater Cincinnati, is a part of NRCAT’s nationwide interfaith campaign to expose and end the torture of solitary confinement in prisons, jails and detention centers across the U.S.
+The National Underground Railroad Freedom Center has announced the extended run of the National Religious Campaign Against Torture’s (NRCAT) Solitary Confinement Cell Experience through October 29, 2016.
+The exhibit, in partnership with the Islamic Center of Greater Cincinnati, is a part of NRCAT’s nationwide interfaith campaign to expose and end the torture of solitary confinement in prisons, jails and detention centers across the U.S.